 Blog / Beginner's handbook / Your Guide on Preparing the Perfect Print File

-The success of your online store heavily relies on the quality of your products, and the quality of your products relies on the print files you create.
-The better the quality of your print files and designs, the better the overall quality of your products.
+If you’re figuring out how to start a clothing brand, it’s essential to understand the critical role of print files in product creation.
+The success of your online store heavily relies on the quality of your products.
+This quality, in turn, depends on the print files you create.
+The better the quality of your print files and designs, the higher the overall quality of your products.

-The golden rule behind nailing your Printful print files is—follow the guidelines created by our in-house experts.
-To explain to you Printful’s make-or-break print file requirements in greater detail, I asked Printful’s Graphics Team for tips that can help you on your way to the perfect print file.
+The golden rule behind nailing your Printful print files is to follow the guidelines created by our in-house experts.
+To explain Printful’s make-or-break print file requirements in greater detail, we asked Printful’s Graphics Team for tips to help you make the perfect print file.

 Let’s lay the foundation here and get into some terminology.
-It’ll help you get a better grasp of the rest of this blog and Printful’s print file guidelines.
+It’ll help you better grasp the rest of this blog and Printful’s print file guidelines.

-Print size is the actual size of the image as it’ll come out printed on the product.
+Print size is the size of the image as it’ll come out printed on the product.
 It’s measured in inches or centimeters.
+It can vary from the digital image size (see below).

-Image file size is measured in bytes.
-It tells you how much space the image takes up on a disk or drive.
-For example, the maximum file size of an image you can upload on Printful’s Design Maker is 200 MB.
+Image file size is measured in bytes and shows how much space the image takes up on a disk or drive.
+The maximum image file size you can upload on Printful’s Design Maker is 200 MB.

-Pixel dimensions express the total number of pixels along a digital image’s width (vertical) and height (horizontal).
+Pixel dimensions express the total number of pixels along a digital image’s width (horizontal) and height (vertical).

-Resolution expresses the density of pixels or dots in an image.
-For digital images, resolution is expressed in PPI—pixels per inch.
-For printed images, resolution is expressed in DPI—dots per inch.
+Resolution represents the density of pixels or dots in an image.
+For digital images, the resolution is expressed in PPI—pixels per inch.
+For printed images, the resolution is expressed in DPI—dots per inch.

 DPI (dots per inch) is a printing term.
 Digital devices display images in pixels, and printers print images in dots.
 DPI is calculated using your digital image’s pixel dimensions and digital image size.